satyajitghana/AngularProjects/my-second-app/README.md

 ## Structural Directive
 - Looks like a normal HTML attribute but have a leading * (for desugaring)
 - Affect a whole area in the DOM (elements get added/removed)

+# View Encapsulation
+  encapsulation: ViewEncapsulation.None // Emulated, ShadowDOM

+## Why should you use the Render2 ?

+sometimes you might not have the access to modifying the element directly, such as service workers, there you would use the Renderer